lipemat/phpstan-wordpress/Readme.md

 4. Prevent using default values in class constructors.
 5. Prevent declaring a method `protected` in a final class in favor of `private`.
 6. Prevent using the `switch` statement in favor of `match`.
+7. Require any concrete methods in abstract classes to be `private` or `final`.

 ### Distributed plugins or themes
 Some rules assume you are working on a private project which will not be distributed to the community.